The Early Years

 Throughout their time in the Early Years, the children develop a sense of belonging to our school community and we believe community involvement and parent partnership are key to children’s education.
 We champion equality and believe every child can make progress.
 We recognise that all children are unique, and we celebrate differences within our school community.
 This is achieved through a curriculum that activates children’s natural desire to learn, following their interests and own curiosities.
 We encourage children to show courage and be aspirational in all that they do.

-At Lakeside we follow the Early Years Statutory Framework for the Early Years Foundation Stage, updated September 2021, by the DFE.
-This framework specifies the requirement for learning and development.
-We use the non-statutory guidance, Development Matters, to inform our curriculum.
-Through quality first teaching we and a clear sequence of objectives we ensure all children make progress and have appropriate challenge and support in all areas of learning.
-We use Progression of Skill documents to ensure all children follow a clear sequence of objectives.
+Through quality first teaching and a clear sequence of objectives we ensure all children make progress and have appropriate challenge and support in all areas of learning.
+We use Progression of Skill and Knowledge documents to ensure all children follow a clear sequence of objectives.

 All children are recognised as individuals and treated according to their needs.
 We understand that children learn in a holistic way, and we orchestrate the environment to facilitate a community of enquiry.
 Children are given ample opportunities to act in an autonomous way and encouraged to take a lead in their own learning.
 However, we know that children need adult instruction to learn new things we ensure that there is a healthy balance.
 We trust in children’s judgements and actively tune into their passions and interests using them as a vehicle for learning.